 We live in a global workforce in an economy that is based on innovation and information – more technical skills are required of students entering the workforce now more than ever before.
-The chronic problems that the world is facing, such as cancer, global warming, poverty, and homelessness, will take the talents of a highly educated workforce to solve.
+The chronic problems the nation and the world are facing, such as cancer, global warming, poverty, and homelessness, will take the talents of a highly educated workforce to solve.
 Furthermore, nations without a highly educated workforce will fall behind in the 21st century.
 Providing free community college education will jumpstart the economy, be a pipeline for students from lower-income families to achieve higher education, and will pave the way for partnerships with businesses to prepare a better workforce.
 When U.S. students graduate they are not only competing with students in their hometowns or even in their states – they are competing with people from across the nation and abroad.
 There is a strong need to have a national standard driving education.
 Finally, study after study has shown that the earlier a child receives a quality education, the better off that child will be.

 The most important thing to note about education public policy is that constitutionally the power rests with the states.
-Many state constitutions have what is commonly referred to as the “education article” ensuring free public education through the twelfth grade.
+Many state constitution have what is commonly referred to as the “education article” ensuring free public education through the twelfth grade.
 In San Antonio Independent School District v.
 Rodriquez, the U.S. Supreme Court held that education is not a fundamental right under the U.S. Constitution.
-In shaping education public policy the Office of the President and Congress have to be creative in developing public policy.
+In shaping education public policy the Office of the President and Congress have to be creative in shaping public policy.
 However, in public policy process is the president’s ability to set the agenda remains paramount in shaping the mass public’s focus on this issue.

 The last major federal legislation was No Child Left Behind in 2001 during the George W. Bush presidency.
 No Child Left Behind aimed to shorten the achievement gap between students by requiring states to test students in elementary, middle, and high school in certain key subjects to ensure American students were proficient.
 Bush used the advantage of time and public policy – pushing the act through Congress in his first year in the presidency.
-The President has the power of the bully pulpit – an outstanding opportunity to speak out on any issue.
+The President has the advantage of the bully pulpit – an outstanding opportunity to speak out on any issue.
 The first 100 days are critical for any presidency; historically approval rates soon after a president takes office are some of the highest the Office of the President sees.

 GREATER ACCESS TO HIGHER EDUCATION

 The most important public policy in the education policy domain is ensuring every hard working American citizen has access to community college or trade school through offering free community college to every citizen willing to work hard.
 The role of America’s over 1,000 community colleges will become more important in educating and training those looking for their ticket into the middle class — whether someone is fresh out of high school or older and looking for a better job, veterans, or single parents with limited time community colleges play an integral role in educating the workforce.
 This is an opportunity to graduate with the skills needed without having a lot of debt.
 The U.S. economy is driven by knowledge and innovation.
 A highly skilled workforce is critical in keeping jobs on our shores, and higher education is the key to a smarter America.
 However, going to college is out of reach for many Americans because they do not want to be saddled with a lifetime of debt.
-In the next decade, two out of every three job openings will require some form of higher education, and too many families are priced out of the higher education.
-The world is fasted-pasted, constantly changing, and hyper-connected and more is required to succeed now than ever.
+In the next decade two out of every three job openings will require some form of higher education, and too many families are priced out of the higher education.
+The world is fasted-pasted, constantly changing, and hyper-connected and more is required to succeed.
 The plan is to make a college degree more accessible to more people – enabling more Americans to gain the skills they need to get the jobs they want.

 NATIONAL EDUCATION STANDARDS

 There should be certain core competencies across the United States.
 We are a global society and our citizens, regardless of what field they choose to go into will have to compete with not only people from their city and state – but from those around the nation and around the world.
 Schools should be rewarded for following certain requirements.
 For example, in 2009 Unilever, a consumer goods giant announced a challenging goal: they would double the size of their business.
 Relying on extending reach in global markets and across new markets they needed to attract and retain skilled workers from manufacturing to human resource management.
-With technology the most skilled workers do not have to be in the same city or region as Unilever’s headquarters or regional office; they simply need a computer and workspace and can be connected with the company.
-To keep jobs on our shores, we need a highly skilled workforce that can compete in an interwoven global job market.
+With technology the most skilled workers does not have to be in the same city or region as Unilever’s headquarters or regional office; they simply need a computer and workspace and can be connected with the company.
+In order to keep jobs on our shores we need a highly skilled workforce that can compete in an interwoven global job market.

 Critical thinking skills are on the top of employer’s list of qualities they would most like to see in a candidate.
 The issues we are facing in our country and abroad are fierce, and there should be a national curriculum to test student’s ability to analyze facts and recognize patterns, problem solve effectively, and communicate persuasively throughout the United States.
-Being able to analyze situations, make sound decisions, and solve problems effectively is the type of skill that is launching missions deeper into space and rebuilding and monitoring levees in New Orleans after Hurricane Katrina.
+Being able to analyze situations, make good decisions, and solve problems effectively is the type of skill that is launching space missions deeper into space and rebuilding and monitoring levees in New Orleans after Hurricane Katrina.

-Constitutional responsibilities for education have long resided with the states, and while states like Tennessee have accomplished higher education reform and states like Georgia have created early childhood learning programs this sentiment is not shared throughout the nation.
-So while some states are increasing access to education and others providing a better education for all citizens a majority of states are not accomplishing those initiatives.
-The reality is citizens in California, for example, are not only competing in a workforce solely made up of fellow Californians – but from others around the country and the world.
+Constitutional responsibilities for education have long resided with the states, and while states like Tennessee have accomplished higher education reform and states like Georgia have created early childhood learning programs this information is not shared throughout the nation.
+So while some states are increasing access to education and others providing better education for all citizens a majority of states are not accomplishing those initiatives.
+The reality is citizens are California, for example, are not only competing in a workforce solely made up of fellow Californians – but from others around the country and the world.
 Nearly a century ago as our economy gave way from farming to industry, a movement began to make high school free and available to all Americans.
 Similarly in the 21st century, in a society that’s driven by information and innovation, more is required — a national education standard from Preschool through higher education.
 Giving children the best shot of life.

 ACCESS TO HIGH-QUALITY PRESCHOOL

-Finally, high-quality preschool should be to give every child access to a high-quality, early education.
+Finally, high-quality preschool should be to give every child access to a high quality, early education.
 High-quality preschool should be available to every child in America.
 Education has to start at the earliest possible age.
 The earlier a child begins learning, the better the child does down the road.